 Earned her bachelor's degree from Georgia College and State University; earned her master's degree from Virginia Polytechnic Institute and State University; and earned her Ph.D. from the University of Florida.

 Hello!
 I will work with you in courses such as Organic Chemistry, Physical Science and Contemporary Science Issues.
 I believe in the learner-centered model of teaching that gives students control over their learning and makes them responsible for it.
 Not only is this an exciting way to learn, it is a thrill to teach.
 I love spending time with my husband and three children.
 We like to play outdoors and do outside activities such as hiking, biking and camping.
 My favorite two places in the world are Kauai, Hawaii, and the Rocky Mountains in Colorado where I grew up.

-Welcome to chemistry!
-I teach General Chemistry and Quantitative Analysis.
-I truly love to teach.
-Students learn best from actively being involved in their learning, so I use a lot of active learning approaches.
-In addition to engaging my students in the classroom I also work with students in the laboratory engaging in various research projects.
-Some recent projects that students have worked on include calculating the ring strain in various ringed systems, usint wet chemical and computational chemistry to measure carbocation stability, and the synthesis of various phospho sugars.
+Welcome to Grand View Science!
+I realized in high school that I loved math and science so I chose chemistry since it pairs the two so well.
+I then realized that I enjoyed teaching others about science and how cool it is so I jumped into teaching.
+So now at Grand View I typically teach General Chemistry and Quantitative Analysis.
+I feel that students learn best from actively being involved in learning, so I use a lot of active learning approaches.
+In addition to engaging my students in the classroom I also work with students in the laboratory on various research projects.
+Recent student projects include looking at the impact of the city of Des Moines and surrounding urban areas on the water quality of the Des Moines and Raccoon Rivers, using wet chemical and computational chemistry to measure carbocation stability, and the synthesis of various phospho sugars.